tummfm/jax-sgmc/docs/usage/data.rst

                  [0., 0.],
                  [0., 0.]], dtype=float32)}

-If no batch size is specified a single observation is returned (all leaves shapes are reduced by the first axis).
+If no batch size is specified a single observation is returned (all leaves' shapes are reduced by the first axis).

   ::